 It is especially interesting in the evening when it is lit up, the light changing colour once a minute.
 At 7pm the musical fountains start up.

 Krishna Balaram Mandir is a temple of the International Society for Krishna Consciousness or ISKCON, better known as the Hare Krishna movement, whose founder and spiritual master was Bhaktivedanta Swami Prabhupad.
+His white marble mausoleum stands at the entrance.

 The temple was built in 1975.
 Its main deities are Krishna and Balarama.